ewsdocker/debian-netsurf-packager/README.md

 ## ewsdocker/debian-netsurf-packager:9.5.2
 **A NetSurf Internet browser packager for Debian in a Docker image.**

-### NOTE: This software is not yet ready for testing
 **Pre-built Docker images are available from [ewsdocker/debian-netsurf-packager](https://hub.docker.com/r/ewsdocker/debian-netsurf-packager).**

 ____